-Trustwell Law is accepting cases from people who have taken Belviq or Belviq XR (lorcaserin HCl) for weight loss and been diagnosed with pancreatic, lung, or colorectal cancer.
+Trustwell Law is accepting cases from people who have taken Belviq or Belviq XR (lorcaserin HCl) for weight loss and been diagnosed with cancer.

 The FDA approved lorcaserin, brand name Belviq, for sale in 2012.
 Analysis of the data collected in a five-year study showed a higher incidence of cancer in participants who took Belviq than those in the control group.
 A range of cancers was found, with pancreatic, colorectal, and lung cancer reported more often in patients who took Belviq.
 Colorectal cancer is also known as colon cancer, bowel cancer, or rectal cancer.